OpenEvalProject/evals/manuscripts/elife-84179/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/84179/elife-84179-fig1-v2.jpg)

 **Figure 1.:** (A) Illustrated representation of the experimental setup.
 (B) The mechanical step stimulus applied with a glass probe (top), representative mechanically activated (MA) current responses in the terminal while voltage-clamped at –60 mV (middle), and simultaneous extracellular voltage signal from the connected afferent (bottom).
 (C) The mechanical stimulus (top), voltage responses and action potentials (APs) in the terminal in current-clamp (middle), and APs measured further along the afferent (bottom).
 (D) The current injection stimulus (top), voltage responses and action potentials in the terminal in current-clamp (middle), and APs measured in the afferent (bottom).
 (E) Example bright-field image of the experimental setup.
 (F) Quantification of the kinetics of MA current inactivation, (G) activation, (H) peak MA current-indentation relationship (n=7/6 afferent terminals for onset [ON]/offset [OFF], respectively), and (I) AP threshold measured in the dynamic ON phase of the stimulus and the dynamic OFF phase of the stimulus.
 Only the difference in inactivation τ between the ON and OFF phase was statistically significant (p<0.05).
 Statistics: Mann-Whitney U test (F, G, and I) or two-way ANOVA (H).
 Symbols indicate data from individual cells.
-Data in F–I were obtained from at least three independent skin preparations and shown as mean ± SEM.Figure 1—source data 1.Figure 1F–I.
+Data in F–I were obtained from at least three independent skin preparations and shown as mean ± SEM.

 As expected, the addition of tetrodotoxin (TTX) to the bill-skin preparation blocked APs and voltage-gated sodium current in the afferent terminal (Figure 2A–D).
 In some voltage-clamp experiments, mechanical stimulation resulted in large (>1000 pA) depolarizing currents (Figure 2C) which did not follow the expected current-indentation relationship (Figure 1H).
 These currents were blocked by TTX and therefore were voltage-gated sodium currents resulting from a brief loss of voltage clamp, likely due to the complex geometry of the afferent.

 ![Figure 2.](https://cdn.elifesciences.org/articles/84179/elife-84179-fig2-v2.jpg)

 **Figure 2.:** (A) A suprathreshold mechanical stimulus (top), action potentials (APs) in the terminal (middle), and propagated APs from the connected afferent (bottom).
 (B) A suprathreshold mechanical stimulus applied in 1 μM tetrodotoxin (TTX; top), AP-absent voltage responses in the terminal in current-clamp (middle), and extracellular receptor potentials in the afferent (bottom).
 (C) A suprathreshold mechanical stimulus (top), current responses in the terminal while voltage-clamped at –60 mV without 1 μM TTX (middle), and with 1 μM TTX (bottom).
 (D) Voltage-indentation relationship in the absence or presence of 1 μM TTX (n=5 for each group).
 (E) The number of APs from increasing current injections in lamellar cells and afferent terminals (n=5 for each group).
 Inset shows exemplar action potentials from a lamellar cell (blue) and afferent (black).
 (F) Resting membrane potential (RMP), (G) peak AP amplitude, (H) AP width at the half-maximum, and (I) the maximum slope of the AP rise or decay in the afferent terminal versus lamellar cells of the corpuscle.
 The AP-current injection relationship, RMP, width at half-maximum, max rise slope, and max decay slope were significantly different between the afferent terminal and lamellar cells (p<0.05).
 Statistics: Mann-Whitney U test (F–I) or two-way ANOVA with Holm-Sidak post-hoc test (D and E). **p=0.0084, ***p=0.0004, ****p<0.0001.
 Symbols indicate data from individual cells.
-Data in D–I were obtained from at least three independent skin preparations and shown as mean ± SEM.Figure 2—source data 1.Figure 2D–I.
+Data in D–I were obtained from at least three independent skin preparations and shown as mean ± SEM.

 Importantly, APs in the afferent terminal are physiologically distinct from APs fired by Grandry lamellar cells (Figure 2E–I).
 Lamellar cell APs are mediated by voltage-gated calcium channels, which are insensitive to TTX (Nikolaev et al., 2020).
 Lamellar cells fire multiple APs in response to large current injections, whereas the afferent terminal fires a maximum of one AP during the same stimuli (Figure 2E).
 Additionally, there were significant differences in resting membrane potential, AP width at half-maximum, and maximum slope of rise and decay between the two cell types.
 These results, along with the single-fiber afferent voltage data which mirrors the terminal voltage (Figure 1B–D), demonstrate that the recordings acquired here are unequivocally from the afferent terminal within the corpuscle.